32 Degrees Base Layers: 2 for $15

-Pick two items and save $29 off list price.
+Pick two items for a total savings of $34.
 Tops and leggings are discounted.
 Buy Now at 32 Degrees

 - Choose two options at $8.99 for a final price of $15 in cart.